-3.2 For staff transferring directly from another UK university, previous service will be recognised by the University for the purpose of calculating maternity benefit.
+3.2 For staff transferring directly from another university within the European Economic Area, previous service will be recognised by the University for the purpose of calculating maternity benefit.
 For all other contractual and statutory purposes, the period of continuous employment for statutory purposes will begin on their start date with the University of Bristol.

 4.1 Basic salary accrues from day to day and is payable monthly by credit transfer into a member of staff’s nominated bank/building society account normally on 26th day of each calendar month, subject to the deduction of tax, national insurance and any other agreed or lawfully required deductions, including the deduction of pension contributions where appropriate.